SuperOfficeDocs/superoffice-docs/docs/en/video-meeting/howto/create.md

 3. Complete the information in the dialog.

-If you have turned on email invitations for the participants of the follow-up, an email with a link to join the video meeting will be sent when the follow-up is saved.
+If you have turned on email invitations for the attendees of the follow-up, an email with a link to join the video meeting will be sent when the follow-up is saved.
 In the diary, follow-ups with video meetings are displayed with the icon ![in diary -screenshot][img3].

 > [!TIP]
 > Click ![copy link -screenshot][img4] to copy the video meeting link.
 You can then paste the link in the description of the follow-up or send it to others via direct messaging.